 Before dawn on February 24, 2022, Russia launched a full-scale invasion of Ukraine.
-Behind the artillery and weapons assault, there was a deliberate disinformation campaign: Ukrainian culture, history, and identity doesn’t matter or even exist.
+Along with the artillery and weapons assault, there was a deliberate disinformation campaign that claimed Ukrainian culture, history, and identity doesn’t matter or even exist.

-In the face of danger and uncertainty, Ukrainian heritage stewards rallied and organized to save their heritage.
-A war had overwhelmed their infrastructure.
-They reached out to the world for help.
+In the face of danger and uncertainty, stewards of at-risk Ukrainian heritage rallied and organized to save their heritage.
+As war had overwhelmed their infrastructure, they reached out to the world for help.

-One critical thread of the SCRI-HERI response network tapped into the Smithsonian’s broad array of museum expertise: SCRI assembled teams of experts from across the Smithsonian to consult with Ukrainian cultural heritage stewards as they took emergency measures to protect their collections.
-Over a series of Zoom calls, often conducted in bomb shelters or interrupted by power outages, the Ukrainians met with staff from Smithsonian’s Museum Conservation Institute, the Smithsonian American Art Museum, the National Museum of Asian Art, and the Smithsonian Libraries and Archives to discuss best practices for packing items for transportation to safe storage locations, protecting objects in situ, and prioritizing and evacuating collections to off-site locations.
-Conservators and collections specialists examined alternative materials for safely handling and transporting objects when top of the line supplies weren’t available, as well as multiple ways to regulate and monitor temperature and humidity in storage areas.
+As the first requests for assistance came in following the 2022 invasion, SCRI assembled teams of Smithsonian experts to consult with Ukrainian colleagues as they took emergency measures to protect their collections.
+Ukrainian heritage stewards persevered through Zoom sessions interrupted by power outages or sirens.
+They engaged with staff from the Smithsonian’s Museum Conservation Institute, the Smithsonian American Art Museum, the National Museum of Asian Art, and the Smithsonian Libraries and Archives to discuss how best to protect collections facing wartime conditions.
+The Ukrainians and SI staff considered best methods for packing items for transportation to safe storage locations, protecting objects in situ and processes to prioritize and evacuate collections to off-site locations.
+They examined alternative materials available for safely handling and transporting objects and for ways to regulate and monitor temperature and humidity in storage areas.

-Another thread leveraged long-established critical partner networks, helping transform the generosity of global funding agencies and foundations into practical support.
-Owing to the enormous material needs of the cultural community, SCRI partnered with the Kosciusko Foundation (KF) in Warsaw, Poland, offering support and guidance to the KF as they gather lists of needed supplies and equipment, such as generators, moveable shelving, battery-powered lights, fire extinguishers and dehumidifiers, to purchase and send to colleagues across the border.
-And when determined conservators at Ukraine's National Research and Restoration Center shared that they lacked reliable transportation to help move artifacts out of harm’s way, the Smithsonian and the US Department of State enlisted ride-hailing service Uber to help arrange the safe and timely transport of conservators to museums and alternate storage locations across Ukraine.
-Uber mobilized its fleet and has since provided dozens of free rides for conservators to conduct site assessments and stabilization actions and, in some cases, has even helped transport damaged collection objects to alternative sites for stabilization or restoration.
+The U.S. Department of State and the Smithsonian enlisted the team behind ride-hailing app Uber to help arrange the safe and timely transport of conservators to museums and alternate storage locations across Ukraine.
+Uber mobilized its fleet and has provided dozens of free rides for conservators to conduct site assessments and stabilization actions and sometimes assisted conservators with transporting damaged collection items to alternative sites for stabilization or restoration.
 SCRI continues to support the work of the National Research and Restoration Center in close coordination with the ALIPH Foundation.